andySigler/nodela/README.md

 node nodela.js
 ```
 The script will attempt to open `localhost` in your default browser, and the interface will prompt you to drag your `.brd` Eagle file onto the screen.

+###Included in this repo

+Repository also includes a redesigned bed plate, in order to avoid using any tape.
+The `roland_bed.ai` file inside `./resources` was designed to be laser cut into flat delrin.
+Threaded inserts are then hammered in, and washers are used to hold down the PCB.